wp-plugins/fb-linkedin-resume/readme.txt

 * fb_linkedin_resume_languages: prints the "languages" section.
 * fb_linkedin_resume_education: prints the "education" section.
 * fb_linkedin_resume_additional: prints the "additional" section.

+Every shortcode accept a "lang" parameter that will allow you to override default profile language (also if set in the plugin options).

 Every shortcode (except the "full" one) accept a "title" parameter that will allow you to customize the section title (translating it or changing it the